banjowabble/Nyan-Cat-The-Game/README.md

 # Nyan-Cat-The-Game
-A game about the adventure of Nyan cat
+A simple beginner level game about the adventure of Nyan cat